WHY WE EXIST

 REALITY CHECK #5

-Competitive sport is associated with unique requirements, including structured training programs, peaking and recovery periods, diets, multidisciplinary teams, cultural systems, and traveling regimens that require nuances in mental health care for athletes and coaches, which are irrelevant in the general population.
+Competitive sport is associated with unique requirements, including structured training programs, peaking and recovery periods, diets, interdisciplinary teams, cultural systems, and traveling regimens that require nuances in mental health care for athletes and coaches, which are irrelevant in the general population.
 For instance, certain medications can adversely affect performance.
 Also, food monitoring behaviours considered pathological in the general population are sometimes necessary in certain sports.

 Personal and social barriers OFTEN prevent athletes and coaches from seeking help.